dillon-mce/dillon-mce.github.io/_posts/2018-12-10-Advent-of-Code-2018-Setup.md

 This basically says, if we’re given an input, try to call that long and messy swift script with the associated input data.
 Otherwise, tell the user they are doing it wrong.

 Of course, I had to modify the permissions on this new adventofcode script as well, but after I did, it works exactly as I had hoped.
-(One thing to note is that it is using a relative path to the swift script, so it only works if you call it from the directory where that Swift script lives.)
+(One thing to note is that it is using a relative path to the Swift script, so it only works if you call it from the directory where that Swift script lives.)

 I quickly realized that during testing I would want to call my script without passing input data so I added a case statement to my bash script so that it looked  like this:
 ```